On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Immersed locally convex surfaces

 \subsubsection{Infinite circle patterns and circle packings}

-The point of view of Question $W^{*imm}_{\HH^3}$ suggests an extension of Conjecture \ref{cj:kmt} to infinite circle patterns of infinite circle packings.
+The point of view of Question $W^{*imm}_{\HH^3}$ suggests an extension of Conjecture \ref{cj:kmt} to infinite circle patterns or infinite circle packings.
 We state the question here in a relatively limited setting for simplicity.

 \begin{definition} A Delaunay circle pattern in the hyperbolic disk $\DD^2$ is {\em bounded} if it covers the whole of $\DD$ and the hyperbolic radius of the circles is bounded from above and is bounded from below by a positive constant. \end{definition}